Halston: Company

 Zanini's Halston collection debuted in February 2008 to mixed reviews.
 Zanini left Halston in July 2008 and a British designer, Marios Schwab, was hired in May 2009.
 Halston Enterprises then decided to launch a second line called Halston Heritage.
 The Heritage line is based on archived sketches by Halston with modern updates.
 In 2009, actress Sarah Jessica Parker wore two Halston Heritage dresses in the film Sex and the City 2 and the company hired her as the president and chief creative officer for the mainline.
 She also oversaw the Halston Heritage line.

 In February 2011, Marios Schwab released his first Halston collection for the autumn/winter season.
 During her tenure as creative director, Sarah Jessica Parker chose jeweler Jacqueline Rabun to design a selection of silver accessories.

 Nevertheless, Schwab's collection debuted to negative critical reception.
 In the August 2011 issue of American Vogue, Sarah Jessica Parker revealed that she had left the company.
 Schwab and Harvey Weinstein left the company shortly thereafter.

 In late 2011, Hilco Consumer Capital consolidated ownership and brought in Ben Malka, former president of BCBG, to continue the Halston Heritage business as chairman and CEO.
 Malka enlisted the help of Marie Mazelis, the former creative director of Max Azria and Hervé Léger, to spearhead the re-launch of the contemporary line.
 Hilco decided to focus exclusively on the Halston Heritage ready-to-wear activity and invested an additional $7.5 million for its development.

 In September 2012, the company moved its headquarters from New York to Los Angeles.
 In February 2013, Halston Heritage signed a deal with the Majid Al Futtaim Group for distribution of its products in the United Arab Emirates.
 In 2015, the company sold H by Halston and H Halston to the company Xcel that specializes in bringing fairly known brands to mass market outlets.

 The fall 2018 collection was focused on athleisure apparel.

 Ken Downing was named the creative director of Halston in 2022.

+Halston was identified as a subsidiary in Revlon's 2022 bankruptcy, as BrandCo Halston 2020 LLC.